Buying Guides · Last updated 2 June 2026

 When is stamp duty paid on an off-plan property in Gibraltar?

-Stamp duty in Gibraltar is paid at completion, not on exchange of contracts.
-This means on an off-plan purchase with a two-year build period, you don't pay stamp duty until the keys are handed over.
-The rate varies by purchase price and buyer circumstances.
+Stamp duty is paid at completion, not on exchange of contracts.
+For a first-time buyer, the rates as of December 2024 are: 0% on the first £300,000, 5.5% on the portion between £300,001 and £350,000, and 3.5% on any balance above £350,000.
+On an off-plan purchase with a two-year build period, you do not pay stamp duty until the keys are handed over at completion.

 Can I get a mortgage for an off-plan property in Gibraltar?